Treatment of Constipation In Older Adults

 Stimulant laxatives are medications that stimulate the bowels to empty.

-They treat constipation and clean out the bowel before a surgery or other procedure.
+They treat constipation and clean out the bowel before surgery or other procedures.

 Stimulant Laxatives